 Children and students are shaped by their school years into young adults influencing what their role in society will be in the future.
 In the 21st Century, children and adolescents are exposed to increased risks which may include bullying, mental health issues, domestic violence and suicide.
 Challenges that influence their identities can include questions of gender identity and sexual orientation.
 Our educational settings can be safe places where children and students seek clarity and share experiences and feelings.

-The aim of the Kindness Curriculum is to provide activities that teachers can utilise in classrooms to address and explore social emotional and pro-social skills and traits that support wellbeing.
-Scientific studies have shown that kindness has a number of physical and emotional benefits, encouraging well-rounded individuals who can flourish cognitively, emotionally and socially.
+The aim of the Kindness Curriculum is to provide activities that teachers can utilise in classrooms to address and explore social emotional learning and pro-social skills and traits that support wellbeing.
+Scientific studies have shown that kindness has several physical and emotional benefits, encouraging well-rounded individuals who can flourish cognitively, emotionally and socially.
 It is recommended that engagement in these activities take into consideration:

 - school policies